hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

 - Elasticity: Ability to scale out and scale-in when needed
 - High-availability and fault-tolerance: Build across data centers
 - Agility: Rapidly develop, test and launch software applications

+### The Different Types of Cloud Computing

+Types of Cloud Computing:

+- Infrastructure as a Service (IaaS)
+  - Provides building blocks for cloud IT.
+  - Provides networking, computers, data storage space.
+  - Highest level of flexibility.
+  - Easy parallel with traditional on-premises IT.
+- Platform as a Service (PaaS)
+  - Removes the need for your organization to manage the underlying infrastructure.
+  - Focus on the deployment and management of your applications.
+- Software as a Service (SaaS)
+  - Completed product that is run and managed by the service provider.